DataAnalyticsinStudentHands/DataMaps/README.md

 This is the web frontend for a data processing framework for atmospheric sensors who can monitor and edit their data.

-The documentation for end users can be found in the Wiki at
+The documentation for end users can be found in the [Wiki](https://github.com/DataAnalyticsinStudentHands/HNETDataMaps/wiki).

 The following instructions are for developers who want to setup their own version.
 This is a [meteor](https://www.meteor.com/) based framework.